Sun Hung Kai Properties : Hong Kong's sky-high property prices prove resilient in face of protests | MarketScreener

 One reason for the smaller-than-expected drop was low transaction volumes during July, caused by a mismatch of price expectations between sellers and buyers.

-But with signs last month that sellers were more willing to reduce their initial asking prices, volumes have stabilised, according to realtors.
+But with signs last month that sellers were more willing to reduce their initial asking prices, volumes have stabilized, according to realtors.

 "There's still much real demand, and when sellers became more willing to cut prices by 10-20%, some buyers chose to enter the market," said Derek Chan, realtor Ricacorp's head of research.
 He estimates a 5% rise in prices for the full year, down from an earlier forecast of 10%.